Jamaal Charles: Denver Broncos

 On May 2, 2017, Charles signed a one-year, $3.75 million contract with the Denver Broncos.
 He was part of a backfield rotation that was shared with C. J. Anderson and Devontae Booker.
 In the season opener against the Los Angeles Chargers, Charles had 10 rushes for 40 yards but lost a fumble in the 24–21 victory.
 In Week 3, in a 26–16 loss to the Buffalo Bills, he scored his lone rushing touchdown of the season.
 In 14 games, he had 296 rushing yards, one rushing touchdown, 23 receptions, and 129 receiving yards.

 Jacksonville Jaguars

 Charles signed with the Jacksonville Jaguars on October 9, 2018.
 He was released on October 22, 2018.
 He played in two games with the Jaguars in the 2018 season and only totaled six carries for seven rushing yards and two receptions for seven receiving yards.

 Retirement

 On May 1, 2019, Charles retired after signing a one-day contract with the Chiefs.
 After signing the ceremonial contract, he went to the practice field for a ceremonial "last carry", which he took from Patrick Mahomes.

+In September 2023, Charles was nominated for the Pro Football Hall of Fame in his first year of eligibility.
+He was nominated again in 2024 and 2025.

+In 2024, he was inducted into the Texas Sports Hall of Fame.